 Connecting at-risk high school students with adult volunteers to mentor the student to graduation and purposeful life.

-We have a population of students in our high schools are at-risk.
-A student is considered to “at-risk” if he or she is at significant risk of not graduating from high school.
-The reasons are varied; homeless, impoverished, poor support system, failed classes in previous years, poor attendance, incarcerated parents, single parent homes, peer pressure and poor judgment.
+We have a significant population of students in our high schools who are at-risk of failing or not graduating due to homelessness, impoverishment, poor support systems, failed classes in previous years, poor attendance, incarcerated parents, single-parent homes, peer pressure, poor judgment and more.

-Even students with loving parents or guardians can sometimes get off track.
-Mentors Care partners with those parents and supports them by matching a caring mentor with their child.
-Students who don’t have positive adult role models in their lives are at real risk of not graduating, and a more difficult future.
+Even students with loving parents and guardians can sometimes get off track.
+Mentors Care partners with those parents and school administrators to match “at-risk” students with caring mentors to help get them back onto a healthy course.
+Students without positive adult role models are at real risk of not graduating and often face more difficult futures.

-Mentoring, at its core, assures young people that they someone cares for them, and that they are not alone in dealing with life’s day-to-day challenges.
-Mentoring makes them feel like they matter.
+Our mentors assure young people that someone cares for them; that they are not alone in dealing with life’s day-to-day challenges.
+Mentors help students know they truly matter.

 Research confirms that quality mentoring relationships have powerful positive effects on young people in a variety of personal, academic, and their future.
 Ultimately, mentoring helps propel at-risk students to personal growth and development, and social and economic opportunity that they might otherwise never realize.
 Yet only one in three at risk students will ever be offered the opportunity to have a mentor.